User Guide

-This guide is aimed to Users, there is also one for Admins and for Sysadmins.
+This guide is for Users.
+See also the guides for Admins and for Sysadmins.

 Introduction

-There are two main entities (objects) types: Experiments and Resources.
-Experiments are owned by a particular user, whereas Resources belong to a team.
+There are two main types of entries in eLabFTW: Experiments and Resources.
+Experiments are owned by a particular User, whereas Resources belong to a team.

 Experiments

-If you prefer to list them with a different, more compact display, click the Switch layout button on the top right of the first listed Experiment:
+You can change the page layout by clicking the Layout button on the top right of the first listed Experiment:

-Experiments are listed by default mixed with experiments from other users in your team.
-To see only your experiments on this page, you need to change the Scope from the button on the right:
+By default, the page shows both Experiments created by you and those created by other Users in your team.
+To see only your Experiments, you can change the Scope using the drop-down menu that appears after clicking the button on the right:

 Toolbar

-In edit mode, the top part of the page displays a toolbar with several actions available:
+For both Experiment and Resource entries, the top part of the page displays a toolbar with several available actions, as described below.

-The date is today’s date by default.
+The date is set to today’s date by default.
 You can edit it as you wish.
 The effective creation timestamp is stored in the backend database in another (read-only) attribute.

 ID

-This attribute is not editable and corresponds to the unique (scoped to the instance), immutable ID of the entry.
+This attribute is not editable and corresponds to the unique (to that instance) immutable ID of the entry.

 Custom ID

-This attribute (null by default) can be set as a number, after selecting a Category.
-This number will then be automatically incremented when a new experiment of that category is created.
-One can also click the “Get next” button to fetch the next ID available for entries of this Category.
-The Custom ID is then displayed before the title.
+by default) can be set as a number after a Category is selected.
+Custom ID numbers will then be automatically assigned in an incremental fashion when new Experiments with that Category are created.
+One can also click the “Get next” button to fetch the next available Custom ID for entries of that Category.
+The Custom ID is displayed before the title.

 Title

-The title of your experiment.
-A duplicated experiment will have a «I» character appended to the title upon creation.
+This is the title of the Experiment.
+A duplicated Experiment will have a «I» character appended to the title upon creation.

 Category